Focus on NFL players' mental health following Damar Hamlin's hospitalization - NewsBreak

 Injured Buffalo Bills safety Damar Hamlin was possibly facing a pay cut after landing on injured reserve following a terrifying cardiac event last Monday night.
 However, the Bills and the league intervened, ensuring Hamlin would receive his total pay for the 2022 season.
 In a week filled with touching wishes...

-Buffalo Bills and NFL to show support for Damar Hamlin during Week 18
+NFL teams to express support to Buffalo's Damar Hamlin during week 18 games

-BUFFALO, N.Y.
-(WKBW) — The Buffalo Bills announced the team, and the entire NFL, will show support for Bills safety Damar Hamlin during Week 18.
-Hamlin suffered a cardiac arrest on the field Monday night.
-His heartbeat was restored and he was transported to the University of Cincinnati Medical Center for further testing and treatment.
+NFL teams will show support for Damar Hamlin during the final weekend of the regular season.
+Hamlin suffered cardiac arrest during the Monday Night Football game between the Buffalo Bills and the Cincinnati Bengals.
+The NFL has distributed an announcement that can be read before week 18 games.
+"Throughout this...

 Damar Hamlin's breathing tube removed, able to speak